Click on magnifying glass to see entire picture

 The date and place of origin of the Silkies is not known, however Marco Polo wrote of the fur-covered fowl with black skin during his journeys to China in the 13th century…hmmm.
 It is safe to assume that Silkies had been around quite a while before Marco Polo.
 The Silkie of that time and the modern Silkie do not resemble each other in many other respects, being that the ancient Silkies evidently did not have leg feathering or any crest to speak of.
 As a matter of fact, the Silkie seen in the showroom today has changed considerably in the last 30 to 40 years.
 Their crests are larger and the feathering down the legs is more abundant than seen previously.
 Also a larger variety of colors are found today.
 The original Silkies were white only, today there are several color patterns.
 Bearded and non bearded varieties.

-We typically have a limited supply of this breed, and pre-ordering or deposit is recommended.
+We typically have a limited supply of this breed, and deposit is recommended.